mmbman/Katagiri/1987-04-10-Platform-Sutra-Talk-5.md

 > “Cities and villages drift about in the flood like thorns and leaves.

-So very naturally, we understand the rains as [troubles], separate [from] human life, the human [world].
+Very naturally, we understand the rains as [troubles], separate [from] human life, the human [world].
 [We understand] in terms of particular ideas.
 So very naturally, rains create [floods], [all the trees] drift [about]... [...]
 It creates [something miserable].
 So here it says, “cities and village drift about in the flood, like thorns and leaves...”

 > “But if the rain falls on the great sea, its waters neither increase nor decrease.